brettneese/git-go-get/readme.md

 function git {
   if [[ "$1" == "clone" && "$@" != *"--help"* ]]; then
     shift 1
-    git-go-get "$@" /Users/brettneese/Development
+    git-go-get "$@" /Users/$USERNAME/Development/git
   else
     command git "$@"
   fi
 }
 ```

-you'll be able to run `git clone` and this tool will ~automatically~ set up a proper directory structure.

-That means all your `git clone`s will go to the same, well-known place on your machine, without changing any of your existing habits.
+you'll be able to run `git clone` and this tool will automagically set up a proper directory structure (ie running `git clone` against this repo wherever you are would place it at `/users/$USERNAME/Development/git/github.com/brettneese/git-go-get) That means all your `git clone`s will go to the same, well-known place on your machine, without changing any of your existing habits.
 Cool!

 N.b: Only for Unix systems, requires `git`.